Not All Accuracy Is Equal: Prioritizing Independence in Infectious Disease Forecasting: A contribution-focused framework for ensemble design

 \section{A contribution-focused framework for ensemble design}

-We have seen that stand-alone accuracy, while important, is not sufficient to guarantee ensemble value.
-What matters is whether a model contributes complementary information.
+We have seen that stand-alone accuracy, while important, is not sufficient to guarantee that ensembles can reach their full potential.
+To reach the accuracy gains that are possible for ensembles, we must also assess whether each model contributes complementary information.
 A useful way to frame this is to decompose a model’s performance into two parts: the component of its errors that are correlated with the current ensemble’s errors, and the component that are independent.
 The correlated component reinforces patterns the ensemble already captures.
 The independent component provides new information that can substantially improve the ensemble’s accuracy and resilience.
 This independent signal must still outperform naïve baselines such as projecting the most recent observation forward.
 Within that boundary, however, a model that adds even a modest amount of novel information can be more valuable than one that achieves higher stand-alone accuracy but contributes only redundant signals.
-The central goal of ensemble design should therefore be to maximize this independent component while ensuring that all models improve on trivial forecasts.
+A key aspect of ensemble design should therefore be to maximize this independent component while ensuring that all models improve on trivial forecasts.